cs207team3/cs207-FinalProject/README.md

 **Webapp Usage:**

-Navigate to the webapp [homepage](http://chemkin.pythonanywhere.com/):
+Navigate to the webapp [homepage](http://chemkin.pythonanywhere.com/) using your browser of choice:

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/webapp1.png "webapp1")

 Upload a [properly formatted](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml) .xml file using the 'Choose File' button and click 'SUBMIT'.
-If your file is not properly formatted you will receive an 'Incorrect file format!' message.
-After uploading, your reactions will be displayed in the 'REACTION SYSTEM' column below:
+If your file is not properly formatted, you will receive an 'Incorrect file format!' message.
+After uploading, your reactions will be displayed in the 'REACTION SYSTEM' column as shown below:

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/webapp2.png "webapp2")